makeabilitylab/physcomp/advancedio/oled.md

 ### Activity: draw a bouncing ball

-Now that we've gained some familiarity with the drawing API and graphics pipeline, let's now learn a bit about **animation**.
+Now that we've gained some familiarity with the drawing API and graphics pipeline, let's learn a bit about **animation**.

 We are going to draw a simple bouncing ball around the screen.
 Bouncing or reflecting objects are one of the key components of many games, including [Pong](https://github.com/makeabilitylab/arduino/blob/master/OLED/Pong/Pong.ino), [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid), *etc.*